Kate Middleton And Prince William Not Working Hard Enough? They Are Unfavorably Compared To Princess Diana And Prince Charles

 “The Queen and Prince Philip are in their 90s, and Charles and Camilla are pushing 70, so it is time the younger generation stepped up.”

-Earlier in the year, even The Daily Beast pointed out that in 2015, the Duke of Edinburgh had 250 duties which was more than the 198 performed between Kate, William and Harry combined.
+Earlier in the year, even the Daily Beast pointed out that in 2015, the Duke of Edinburgh had 250 duties which was more than the 198 performed between Kate, William and Harry combined.
 And it should be noted that Prince Philip is 94.
 Yet, this was the year that Princess Charlotte was born and both Catherine and William took time out for parental leave.

 Does the projected image of the lazy royal couple hurt the public’s perception of Kate Middleton and Prince William?
 No, it does not appear to.